See also the University's Commencement Website

 Awarding of Degrees

-The University awards degrees three times a year:
+The University confers degrees three times a year:

 - For students completing degree requirements during the Spring, the degrees are awarded in June and diplomas are available to students in June;